Wall Street Pummels Aurora Cannabis Inc. (ACB) After Recent Earnings Report

-Aurora Cannabis Inc. (NASDAQ:ACB) went down by -7.57% from its latest closing price compared to the recent 1-year high of $11.42.
-The company’s stock price has collected -6.98% of loss in the last five trading sessions.
+Aurora Cannabis Inc. (NASDAQ:ACB) went down by -2.25% from its latest closing price compared to the recent 1-year high of $10.64.
+The company’s stock price has collected 18.43% of gains in the last five trading sessions.
 Barron’s reported on 09/28/21 that Aurora Cannabis Sees a Path to Profitability.
 The Stock Rises.

 Is It Worth Investing in Aurora Cannabis Inc. (NASDAQ :ACB) Right Now?